hsro-inf-prg3/hsro-inf-prg3.github.io/06ln-reflection-annotations.md

 # Reflection

-_Type introspection_ is the ability of programming languages to determine the type (or its properties) of an arbitrary at runtime.
+_Type introspection_ is the ability of programming languages to determine the type (or its properties) of an arbitrary object at runtime.
 Java takes this concept one step further with _reflection_, allowing not only to determine the type at runtime, but also modifying it.

 At its core, reflection builds on `java.lang.Class`, a generic class that _is_ the definition of classes (which we already came across in the [previous chapter](/04ln-generics-1/)).